APSV-UPM/ServicesArchitectures/laboratories/EventDrivenArchitectures.md

 chmod 700 start-servers.sh
 chmod 700 stop-servers.sh
 ```

+Take in mind that newer versions of Docker does not recognize `docker-compose`
+as a command and must be substituted with `docker compose`.

 If you want to use DIT lab machines, you must start Docker this way:
 - open a new terminal window and run `sudo /usr/sbin/usermod -a -G docker $USER`